 These issues are the main points to consider when thinking about restringing a right handed guitar left handed, but they really are just the tip of the iceberg.
 I could go on but I feel I should have made my point already.

 You don’t absolutely have to change the nut, bridge etc just to try out guitar for a few weeks.
 Hopefully it will be good enough to give you a decent introduction to guitar and then you can feel confident in buying your first left handed model later on down the line.

-TLDR : Buy A Left Handed Guitar!
+TLDR : Don’t restring a guitar left handed.
+If you can – Buy A Left Handed Guitar!

 Check out our 8-part Newbie Guide for a list of some excellent left handed guitar options that won’t break the bank!

 How Much Does It Cost To Convert A Guitar To Left Handed?